 - Any scripts involving options are not permitted. - Scripts for non-option products require the approval of Compliance prior to use. - Cold callers are restricted to using scripts when making calls (see the section titled "Cold Callers").
-Depending on the content of the script and

-- Scripts must clearly include the following, at the beginning or in the introductory portion of the script: - o the caller's identity - o the Firm's name (i.e., a reference to Investment Planners, Inc.) - the address or phone number of the office where the caller may be contacted - a statement that the purpose of the call is to solicit interest in a security - if this is the reason for the call
+Depending on the content of the script and states where used, the cold caller may require registration and be subject to more stringent state requirements. - Scripts must clearly include the following, at the beginning or in the introductory portion of the script: - the caller's identity - o the Firm's name (i.e., a reference to Investment Planners, Inc.) - the address or phone number of the office where the caller may be contacted - a statement that the purpose of the call is to solicit interest in a security - if this is the reason for the call